The Economic Consequences of Criminal Firms

 Presented at the 2019 Global Issues in Accounting Conference at Chicago Booth

 This paper investigates the economic consequences of firms connected to organized crime (criminal firms) and shows that when a criminal firm is eliminated from an industry, the performance of non-criminal competitors significantly increases.
-We also show that the positive effect on the performance of non-criminal competitors after the elimination of the criminal competitor includes improved efficiency and reduced procurement costs.
-Finally, we document that financially constrained firms benefit the most from the elimination of the criminal competitors and that the presence of criminal firms reduces the level of investment of peers firms.
+We also show that the positive effect on the performance of the non-criminal competitors includes improved efficiency reached after the elimination of the criminal competitor.
+Overall we provide evidence that criminal firms play a crucial role in hampering competition and shows that the economic costs imposed by organized crime are not exclusively linked to a deterioration of the institutional environment.

 Keywords: organized crime, competition, performance, Mafia, corporate connections

 Suggested Citation: Suggested Citation